 In about 1950 the mechanism was redesigned.
 The carry mechanism was changed to work in both directions so that subtraction could be done with anti-clockwise turns.
 A clearing mechanism was added, in the form of a tab on the left hand side that you have to pull out.
 The machine kept the same length and width, but became twice as thick to accomodate the clearing mechanism.
 The bakelite stand was changed accordingly, and has a cut-out on the left for the clearing tab.
 These changes raised the price of the adding machine from $12.95 to $14.95.

-The second of my Lightning Adders came with a small instruction booklet, though it seems hardly necessary given that the basic instructions are written on the front of the machine.
+The redesigned Lightning Adder came with a small instruction booklet, though it seems hardly necessary given that subtraction is now so easy and the basic instructions are written on the front of the machine.

 HOW TO GET THE MOST FROM YOUR NEW LIGHTNING ADDING MACHINE